cfobel/sconspiracy/doc/yams.rst

 - Overrides project's build.options file
 - Have the same properties than build.options file
 - Are available in :path:`prj_path/bin/configs`
-- Are selected with "@config" special attribute global option
+- Are selected with "@config" special attribute global option or automatically choosed in project's configurations following global's CONFIG option if the requested config is available
 - Example : :command:`yams fwData/@crypto`